xmos/xcore_iot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for the SDK
 title: ''
 labels: type:enhancement
 assignees: keithm-xmos

 ---

+Thank you for submitting an SDK feature request.
+Please provide as much information you can.

 **Describe the feature**